On this page

 How to use Instagram Reels in your marketing strategy

 Reel videos appear to millions of daily active users when they visit the Explore page on Instagram, alongside frequently show up on timelines, which the algorithm does to help shake up the scrolling experience.
+If you haven't got the Instagram app yet, you can use alternative apps like Picuki Instagram to view Instagram videos.

 However, note that Reels do not have an advertising option.
 You can’t promote your Instagram Reels like Stories and Sponsored content, However, that doesn’t make them any less valuable from a marketing perspective.